XavHernandez/Sportsee_app_FR_Front/README.md

 - Clone it on your computer.
 - The `yarn` command will allow you to install the dependencies.
 - The `yarn dev` command will allow you to run the react front-end project.
+- The project works by default on port 5173.